CyonixC/DSC-Zookeeper/internal/Proposals/README.md

 ```

 This function also takes in the current machine's IP address and a "failed sending" channel where the IP addresses of any machines it fails to send to is returned.

+## TODO
+Currently the Proposals queue is still held in memory, not on disk.
+Need to make committed proposals be written to disk.

+Yet to implement the SYNC protocol for when a new coordinator is elected and we need nodes to sync proposals with each other.